 - 1. Natural Man vs. Civilized Man

 - 2. The Importance of Friendship

 - 3. Mortality and the Meaning of Life

-- 4. Pride and Man vs. the gods
+- 4. Pride of Man vs. The Gods

-One section that continually fascinates me is the depiction of the Underworld/Afterlife that we see in Enkidu's dream.
+One fascinating section is the depiction of the Underworld/Afterlife that we see in Enkidu's dream.
 This is a brief illustration of how ancient Mesopotamians (Sumerians and Babylonians) imagined what happens to people when we die.
 Do you think that our expectations of an afterlife impact how we live our lives?

 There are many translations and editions available in bookstores, libraries and online.
 However, for this class we will use the Penguin Books edition translated by N.K.
 Sandars.
 It is revised into story format, so is much more readable than editions that are more true to the tablets.
 ISBN: 978-0-14-044100-0